 Marketers who use video grow revenue 49% faster than those who don’t.

-Videos appear in 52% of Google keyword searches—usually at the top of the list.
+Videos appear in over 52% of Google keyword searches—usually at the top of the list.

 Website visitors are 64% to 85% more likely to buy a product or service after viewing a video about it.